 Looking for a free and open-source web hosting control panel?
 Then try out CyberPanel on AlmaLinux or Rocky Linux 8.
 It is a free alternative to the popular WHM Cpanel that comes with an OpenLiteSpeed Web server to provide the best possible performance.

-CyberPanel has a web-based, graphical, and user interactive Dashboard, from where we can access Users, Vhost Templates; multiple PHP Versions; MySQL Database, and more.
+CyberPanel has a web-based, graphical, and user interactive Dashboard, from which we can access Users, Vhost Templates; multiple PHP Versions; MySQL Database, and more.

 It also offers a CLI tool that commands can be used on the Server terminal to perform various useful operations such as creating users, resetting permissions, and other tasks.